 Dogs can survive on a diet that doesn’t have all the nutrients they require for a while before they develop health problems.
 But the longer they eat an unbalanced diet, the more likely they are to start feeling pretty crummy.

-Animal nutritionists have gone to great lengths to determine the perfect amount of each protein, fat, carbohydrate, fiber, minerals and vitamins to help dogs thrive.
+Animal nutritionists have gone to great lengths to determine the perfect amount of each protein, fat, carbohydrate, fiber, mineral and vitamin to help dogs thrive.
 One of the reasons we have dogs living to be 15+ years old nowadays is the availability of complete and balanced dog food.

-How to Tell If Dog Food Is Complete and Balanced
+How to Tell if Dog Food Is Healthy

 In the United States, we have nutritional standards set by an independent board called Association of Animal Feed Control Officials (AAFCO).
 While they don’t individually test products to prove accuracy in labeling, at least they provide guidelines meant to be followed by dog food manufacturers.